East Turkistan Persecution

 It is concerning that such brutality even exists during the twenty-first century and that so few people are even aware of its existence.

 Of course, part of the problem is the remoteness of this area, and that access to the region has been blocked by the Chinese government.

 The brutality of forced sterilizations and organ harvesting of alleged dissidents would be difficult to believe were it not for the multiple reports of its existence.
 This is not even to mention the religious persecution and genocide being enforced against this population who are helpless to defend themselves.

 Satellite images confirm the presence of the concentration camps and prisons which have recently sprouted up across the countryside.
 Documentaries document the excess deaths and deformities produced from years of nuclear testing and the environmental damage produced.

-Hopefully the world community will acknowledge the crimes being committed against this people by a brutal dictatorship and at least embarrass the Chinese regime through widespread dissemination of this information.
+Hopefully, the world community will acknowledge the crimes being committed against these people by a brutal dictatorship and at least embarrass the Chinese regime through the widespread dissemination of this information.